Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 To obtain a desired power of 1- $$\beta$$ we want to reject Null 1- $$\beta$$% of the time given Non null is indeed True.
 That is we want

 1- $$\beta$$ $$ \leq P_A (Z<z)$$

+## Chapter 11:
+What is the difference between the nonparametric estimator in Part I vs the parametric (model-based) estimators in Part II?

+We want to consistently estimate the mean of Y among individuals with treatment level A=a in the population, from which we have data on a subset of the population.
+That is we use $$ \hat{E}[Y|A=a]$$ to estimate $$ \hat{E}[Y|A=a]$$.

+But its possible that A could take on a near continuous range of values, in which case we can't allocate our finite sample across the continuum.
+In fact if there is no data in a category, the sample average is undefined for that category.
+We have to make an additional assumption / constraint on the form of data.
+Let's go over the thought experiment, suppose we have 16 individuals in our sample and they could take on A = {0,1}, or A = {0,1,2,3} .
+Clearly the number of individuals per category decreases as the number of categories increase.
+The sample average in each categoy is still an unbiased estimator of the corresponding population mean.
+But... the probability that the sample average is close to the corresponding population mean decreeases as the number of individuals in each category decreases.
+That is the distribution of sample averages has a much larger variance.

+We need to add restrictions.
+For example: the outcome of A=1 must be in between that of A=0 and A=2 and linearly proportional.

+$$ E[Y|A] = \theta_0 + \theta_1A$$
+The above equation is known as the functional form of the conditional mean.
+This model specifies that all conditional mean functions are straight lines, though their intercepts and slopes may vary.

+An exactly unbiased estimator of the parameters can be obtained by ordinary least squares.

+This is not a free lunch though, when using a parametric model, we are assuming there is no model misspecification, i.e. the functional form has to be somewhat close to the unknown reality.

+### saturated models 11.3
+if there are 2 parameters and only 2 treatment levels, we call it  a saturated model, which essentially means the model doesn't impose restrictions on the distribution of the data. generally model is saturated whenever # of parameters in a conditional mean model equals the number of unknown conditional means in the population